nodejs/node-core-utils/docs/ncu-ci.md

 Options:
-  --version  Show version number                                       [boolean] --copy     Write the results as markdown to clipboard         [default: false] --help     Show help                                                 [boolean]
+  --version  Show version number                                       [boolean] --copy     Write the results as markdown to clipboard         [default: false] --json     Write the results as json to the path                      [string] --help     Show help                                                 [boolean]
 ```